sudeff/library_project/README.md

 The menu guides the user through common library tasks using simple input prompts, making the application easy to interact with from the terminal.

 ## Future Improvements

 Potential extensions of the project include:

-Implementing CRUD operations
+- Implementing full CRUD operations
-Adding a command-line interface
+- Improving input validation and error handling
-Introducing authentication and user roles
+- Introducing authentication and user roles
-Integrating a web-based interface
+- Integrating a web-based interface
-Adding automated tests
+- Adding automated tests

+This project was developed for educational purposes to reinforce database design principles.